 Don’t Let Your Mind Run Wild

 This is incredibly frustrating.
 You made a conscious effort to go to be an hour early to get some much needed rest.
 You’re in bed, wanting to fall asleep — but can’t.
-You toss and turn, with your mind churning through your inner thoughts.
+Tossing and turning, your mind churns through your inner thoughts.
 You replay memories and conversations, and this can go on for hours.

 You don’t want lying in bed to be associated with constant mental stimulus.
 When this happens, and your mind is racing instead of relaxing, you need to disrupt the pattern and physically leave your bed.
 Even if it’s for just 15 minutes.